InformaticsMatters/fragmentor/README.md

 ## Extract a Neo4j Dataset to S3.

-The Extract Neo4j Dataset step will create a dataset based on parameters provided in a parameter file containing vendor(s) and version(s) in the following example format:
+The Extract Neo4j Dataset playbook will create a dataset exportable to Neo4j containing either a single vendor or combination of vendors from information contained in the database.
+The export is based on parameters provided in a parameter file containing vendor(s) and version(s) in the following example format:

 ```
 extracts: